 February 13-16, 2018 in Seaside, California

 Western Groundfish conference attendees study the biology, ecology and population dynamics of West Coast groundfish species.
 This conference meets every two years at a different location along the U.S. West Coast (including Alaska!).
 What is a groundfish you ask?
-It’s any species that is associated with benthic (bottom) marine habitat.
+It’s any fish species that is associated with the benthic (bottom) marine habitat.
 Think halibut, rockfish, skates and rays, lingcod, etc. I presented my research studying the effects of food and water temperature on Rosy Rockfish reproduction.
 Attending conferences is also a great way to connect and re-connect with researchers and colleagues in your field that do similar work all over the country!

 52nd Annual Cal-Neva AFS Meeting